RupinDalvi/RupinDalvi/README.md

 I am a Senior Data Scientist with ARC Resources in Calgary, Alberta.

 My journey into data science has been a meandering one.
-I hold a B.E. in Electronics Engineering from the University of Mumbai (India), an M.Sc. in Medical Imaging from the University of Surrey (U.K.), and an M.A.Sc. in Electrical & Computer Engineering from the University of British Columbia (Canada).

-Following my academic pursuits, I spent some time developing improved algorithms for treating atrial fibrillation at Toronto General Hospital's Cardiology Department.
+I completed an M.A.Sc. in Electrical & Computer Engineering from the University of British Columbia (Canada), following which, I spent some time developing improved algorithms for treating atrial fibrillation at Toronto General Hospital's Cardiology Department.
 This work led to several publications and a couple of patents.

 Before my current role, I worked as a Risk Analyst at the Bank of Montreal.
 Subsequently, I served as a Data Scientist at Teknobuilt, Canada, tackling various data science challenges within the construction sector.